 If you are going on a time-sensitive trip, for instance like my trip back to the airport was, you should make sure to allow for delays!
 I was supposed to arrive to the airport two and a half hours before my flight, but, again, very early in the morning as I went to the train to get to the airport the train was delayed by 30 minutes again.
 There was a bit of time where I began panicking because if it was any later, the possibility was there that I could miss my flight.
 But, alas, everything worked out just fine.
 And I made it with time to spare.

-So, when visiting Germany, make sure to note that the trains are readily available to help you explore any nearby cities, and they are the primary way to travel for longer distances.
+So, when visiting Germany, make sure to note that the trains are readily available to help you explore any nearby cities, and they are the primary way to travel for longer distances as well as from city to city.
 Most people would strongly discourage you from taking a cab for longer trips.
 It may seem like a daunting task coming from the US where we aren’t used to trains, but most stops make it very user friendly.
+And it’s a cool new skill and experience you can easily master.